-Our first authentication test uses the framework of frequentist hypothesis testing to decide whether a given interaction history was generated between the server and a legitimate client or an adversarial client.
+To provide high-confidence authentication decisions, \ami\ uses the framework of frequentist hypothesis testing to decide whether a given interaction history was generated between the server and a legitimate client or an adversarial client.
 For a given history, $h$, we first specify the null hypothesis ``$h$ was generated from $\pi_u$."
 To decide on the correctness of this hypothesis, we compute a test statistic from the interaction history and determine whether the test statistic value is too extreme for the distribution of the test statistic under the null hypothesis.
-More formally, letting $z: \mathcal{H} \rightarrow \mathbb{R}$ denote a test statistic function, a hypothesis test computes the $p$-value:
+More formally, letting $z: \mathcal{H} \rightarrow \mathbb{R}$ denote a test statistic function, a hypothesis test computes the $p$-value

-where $H \sim \pi_u$.
 Intuitively, $p$ is the probability of observing a $z$ value at least as extreme as $z(h)$ if interacting with the legitimate client model.
 The $p$-value is then compared to a pre-determined significance level, $\alpha$, to determine whether the interaction came from the legitimate client or not:

-We use a hypothesis test which was designed for non-stationary multi-agent interaction; for brevity we omit its full description.
-Essentially, this test defines a test statistic for multi-agent interaction, learns the distribution of this test statistic during an interaction (we use the score functions defined in \cite{albrecht2015are}), and computes $p$ from the learned distribution.
-Our only modification from the original algorithm is to fit the distribution of the test statistic requires manually defined \textit{score functions} that can be interpreted as the likelihood that an interaction came from the legitimate client; in this work we use a combination of the score functions defined by \cite{albrecht2015are}, which led to more accurate results in our experiments.
+We use a hypothesis test which was designed for non-stationary multi-agent interaction \cite{albrecht2015are}.
+Essentially, this test defines a flexible test statistic for multi-agent interaction, learns the distribution of this test statistic during an interaction (we use the score functions defined in \cite{albrecht2015are}), and computes $p$ from the learned distribution.
+Our only modification from the original algorithm is to fit the distribution of the test statistic with a normal distribution rather than a skew-normal distribution.
+This change allows us to compute p-values using the analytic normal CDF instead of the ratio-approximation proposed in \cite{albrecht2015are}, which led to more accurate results in our experiments.